eformsignen/eformsignen.github.io/help/chapter3.rst

    name of each column.
 The last row of the first column (No.) indicates the number of documents to be created.

-   Tables are filled in a similar way as in Excel.You can double-click on each cell to enter a value and right-click on the mouse to add or delete columns.
+   Tables are filled in a similar way as in Excel.
+You can double-click on each cell to enter a value and right-click on the mouse to add or delete columns.
 The value entered in a cell can be copied and pasted, and dragged to another cell.